benripka/health-nag/README.md

 6. You can view the installation log at `%USERPROFILE%\health-nag.log`

 After installation, the reminders will run according to their scheduled times.
 You can manage these tasks using the Windows Task Scheduler.

+## Contributing

+Contributions are welcome!
+If you have ideas for improving Health-Nag or adding features beneficial for ADHD management, please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- PyQt5 for providing the GUI framework
+- The `keyboard` library for hotkey functionality

+## Support

+If you encounter any problems, have suggestions, or need assistance adapting Health-Nag to your specific ADHD management needs, please open an issue on the GitHub repository.

+---

+Stay healthy, stay focused!